markstout/FileMgr3/prompts.md

 * For 1 window, 1 vertical
 * The application window must remain constant when changing number or layout of views
 * Also under the View menu, Narrow (showing only filename), Detailed (showing filename, date modified and size), and Images (3 tiles per line in pane displaying the image if the file is a displayable image)

+* For testing, make these defaults on loading
+   Pane 1 : Documents
+   Pane 2 : Downloads
+   Pane 3 : Pictures
+   Pane 4 : Videos
+* Put those also in Bookmarks

+left off 2025-09-10 16:58:41

 ===============================================================================
 * Undo/Redo
 * Edit menu with undo/redo